 The short answer is that some do and some don’t.
 The best thing to do is to contact your insurance company and ask if you have benefits for the surgical treatment of morbid obesity, if it is found to be medically necessary.
 The representative should be able to speak to you and explain your benefits and the criteria that you must meet for weight loss surgery.
 If you find you do not have benefits, you should know that both the surgeons and the hospital offer competitive cash pricing for all procedures.
 The hospital and surgeons are in-network with most plans.
 For more information, call the office at (337) 289-8484.

-Do I have to exercise before and after surgery?
+Do I have to exercise after surgery?

 Yes.
 We ask you to begin a walking or pool exercise program prior to surgery.
 For those who are unable to walk long distances you can break the walks up in to multiple short walks.
 In some cases of extreme joint pain we recommend water exercise, which is much gentler on the ankle, knee and hip joints.
 You will be given information on a variety of exercises that you will need to perform before and after surgery.
 Your success and overall health will be improved with regular exercise.
 You must always make sure that you are medically cleared before participating in any exercise program.

 Do I have to learn to read food labels or count calories?

 Yes.
 Our dietitian will work with you so that you can read and understand food labeling.
 You should know how much protein, fat, sugar, and carbohydrates your foods contain so that you can make informed choices to meet your specific dietary needs.
 The dietitian will provide you with a protein goal and numerous suggestions for a high protein, low-fat and low-sugar diet.
 You will eat measured amounts of foods until you become a good judge of the portions that are appropriate for you and to be sure you are consuming the required protein.
 Eating a nutritious low calorie diet is one of the ways you will lose the amount of weight you desire.

 Do I have to take vitamins forever?